-In order to get our actual life to match the one we are living in our heads we need to break with some bad habits.
-Which, as we all know, is easier said than done.
+In order to get our actual life to match the one we are living in our heads we need to break with some bad habits, which, as we all know, is easier said than done.
 I have been at it for about two years and even for me it is still a work in progress.
 I’m human so I’ll always be a work in progress.
 Luckily in one of the motivational videos that I watch I came across a habit hack that has really been helping me with some habits that have been hard to shake.
-You’re still going to have to do the prework which you can find here, but this hack can really help when you’re in a pinch.
+You’re still going to have to do the prework, which you can find here, but this habit hack can really help when you’re in a pinch.

 The overall message from Will Smith is quite inspiring but there is one particular thing that he says that really hit home for me and makes a lot of sense actually.
 Somewhere in the middle of the video he says the following;

 This makes sense on so many levels.
 Indeed people who love themselves do not engage in behaviors that are not good for them.
 However bad habits are easy to learn and wonderful to perform, so don’t be too hard on yourself.
 The important thing is that you are doing something about it!
 Now, I have been trying this technique for a while and for me it really works.
 Why? ↓